 A knee wall is a quick way to enclose those acute triangular portions of your attic where the rafters meet the top plate of the wall.
-Doing this is just one step in finishing off an attic to make it useful space, and it helps to insulate your attic space against air infiltration from the outside.
-Instructions will build an eight-foot linear knee wall.
+Doing this is just one step in finishing off an attic to make it a useful space, and it helps to insulate your attic space against air infiltration from the outside.
+Use these instructions to build an eight-foot linear knee wall.

 - Cut six lengths of 2x4, each 2 1/2 feet long.